-Sharon has over 20 years of nonprofit and business experience.
-She is the executive director of Grand Victoria Foundation.
-She is only the second person to lead the Foundation in its 20-year history.
+Sharon Bush has over 20 years of nonprofit and business experience.
+She is the President of Grand Victoria Foundation.
+She is only the second person to lead the Foundation in its 25-year history.

 Sharon was born and raised in Chicago.
 She has a B.S. in Business Administration from the University of Illinois at Urbana-Champaign and a Master of Public Administration from Roosevelt University.